AgenTank Agent Guide

 me.skill.activeType

-enemy.skill // also exposed for fairness; null for old tanks without a skill
+enemy.skill // also exposed for fairness

 enemy.skill.type